jamiesonbecker/background.js/README.md

 -------

 Released under the MIT license.
-Feel free to incorporate in any code (please retain the single copyright line and link back to this github repo.)
+Feel free to incorporate in any code (please retain the copyright line and link back to this github repo.)